-The other type of fungi that we experience in our lawns is a disease causing fungi, otherwise known as a pathogenic fungi.
-These are the ones that require a host (something to live on or in) and feed on living tissue.
+Another type of fungi that we sometimes see in our lawns is a disease-causing fungi, otherwise known as a pathogenic fungi.
+These types of fungi are the ones that feed on living tissue and require a host (something to live on or in).

-An example of a pathogenic fungal disease that feeds of human tissue (on our bodies) is a fungal nail infection.
-This infection starts to feed on the living nails of human beings, and absorbs the nutrients from our nails.
-The fungal disease will not affect any other part of our body, but can make our nails look awful!
-These types of fungi are difficult to control without the correct treatments.
+An example of a pathogenic fungal disease that feeds on human tissue (on our bodies) is a fungal nail infection.
+This infection starts to feed on the living nails of human beings, absorbing the nutrients from our nails.
+The fungal disease will not affect any other parts of our body, but it can make our nails look awful!
+These types of fungi are difficult to control without correct treatment.

 Similarly, in a lawn, a fungal disease lives off the tissue of the grass plant.
-The disease literally eats its way through the grass plants leaves and absorbs the nutrients as it goes.
+The disease literally eats its way through the grass plants’ leaves, absorbing all the nutrients as it goes.
 Most lawn fungal diseases only attack the leaves of the plant, and will never actually kill the entire plant, but just like a fungal nail infection, it can make the plants look terrible.

 Fungi reproduce through several different methods.
 One of these methods is through mushrooms.
 Mushrooms are referred to as the fruiting body of some types of fungi.
-However, lawn fungal diseases do not spread through mushrooms, so having mushrooms in your lawn is not a sign of a fungal disease being present in your lawn.
+However, having mushrooms in your lawn does not necessarily mean that fungal diseases are present.
 For more information, click here.

-Fungus prefers a moisture rich environment.
-Ensuring your lawn is scarified, aerated and overseeded on an annual basis will help manage the level of fungi and fungal diseases in your lawn, whilst at the same time improving the overall condition.
+Fungus prefers a moisture-rich environment.
+Ensuring that your lawn is scarified, aerated and overseeded on an annual basis will help to manage the level of fungi and fungal diseases in your lawn, whilst simultaneously improving its overall condition.

-When fungus becomes more of a problem, we have the option to apply a fungicide treatment.
-This type of treatment will help treat the fungal problem that is present at the time of treatment, but will not prevent recurrence.
+In cases where fungus becomes a significant problem, we have the option of applying a fungicide treatment.
+This will help treat the fungal problem that is present at the time of treatment, but will not prevent recurrence.